Yash-Singh1/competitive-programming/snippets/graph/tree/euler_tour/README.md

 ## Time Complexity

-The time complexity for finding a Eulerian Tour is $O(n)$.
+The time complexity for finding a Eulerian Tour is $\mathcal{O}(n)$.
 There might be some logarithmic factor if you are using some data structure to store the result of the preorder traversal.

 ## Implementation